theochem/procrustes/docs/usr_doc_installization.rst

 Downloading Code
 ================

-The latest code can be obtained through Github (private at present),
+The latest code can be obtained through theochem (https://github.com/theochem/procrustes) in Github,

 .. code-block:: bash